 Selection of the top five senior students will be based on the 4-year cumulative grade point average (including Algebra I and IPC taken in the 8th grade.)
-The top two graduates will be selected valedictorian and salutatorian.
+The top two graduates will be selected valedictorian and salutatorian, and they must have attended ACS all four years of high school.
 Senior honor graduates must have attended ACS for a minimum of two full years beginning at least with the first day of classes their junior year.
 They must have attended high school for four full years and have a U.S. transcript from an accredited school to validate credits.
 In the case of any credit validated by successful completion of the designated higher-level course, a P (passing) will be recorded on the transcript.
 Transferred international student successful coursework will receive a P (passing) for transcript/credit purposes.

 Because of the rigorous academic standards at ACS and the disproportionately high overall performance of our students, class rank is not reflected on transcripts and will not be published in any form, with the exception of valedictorian and salutatorian.